 COAF is committed to advancing every aspect of Armenia’s rural communities.
 Through advocacy- oriented programs, we help foster democratic participation in civic life, broaden young people’s potential to enact change, and empower young generation and their families through education, training, and professional development.
-The Child and Family Support Program aims to build stronger self-reliant social networks and offers a multitude of child-centered services which include:
+The Child and Family Services Program aims to build stronger self-reliant social networks and offers a multitude of child-centered services which include:

 Armenia’s social and child protection system has undergone significant improvements in recent years, yet COAF remains committed to addressing shortcomings that continue to exist in rural Armenia.
 Local social workers receive training from COAF experts to ensure that individual villagers and groups are aware of their rights and of the resources available to them through the state welfare system.
 Encouraging personal responsibility and self-sufficiency, with the goal of reintegrating often marginalized vulnerable populations into the larger village community is at the core of the social-legal